 Below are step-by-step instructions on how to make Mongolian Beef:

-Thinly slice beef on a bias into ¼-inch thick pieces that are 2 inches in length.
+- Thinly slice beef on an angle into ¼-inch thick pieces that are 2 inches in length.
 Transfer sliced beef into a large bowl.
 Tip: To thinly slice beef, freeze it for 45-60 minutes so the exterior becomes hardened and use a sharp knife to slice it.

-Marinate beef strips with marinade ingredients as listed above and set aside as you work on the other ingredients.
+- Marinate beef strips with marinade ingredients as listed above for 10 minutes.

-Discard excess oil leaving 1 teaspoon in the pan and on low heat, sauté ginger, garlic, red chili for 10 seconds.
+- Leave 1 teaspoon or 5 ml of vegetable oil in the pan and remove the rest.
+Reduce to low heat, sauté ginger, garlic, red chili for 10 seconds.

-Toss in beef and garnish with green onions.
+- Toss in fried beef and garnish with green onions.
 Remove off heat.
 Optionally garnish with sesame seeds.
 Enjoy!

 Storage